Providing Farmers with Peace of Mind

 Our goal is to reduce these risks and bring peace of mind to our farming partners.
 We provide professional level wireless sensors to monitor environmental conditions, upload that data to a web-based dashboard, and send alerts when critical thresholds are exceeded.

-We understand your business which allows us to match you with the best selection of sensors and equipment to meet your needs.
 Our equipment is for professional businesses, not for home use.
 We do the research to match the equipment to your farm and set up the software before it arrives, at no cost, so that you don't waste time or money on systems that won't work for you.
+All you have to do is plug the equipment in and its ready to go.
+With your annual software renewals we are always here to help you adjust settings, set up alerts, or trouble shoot problems because we want you to be successful,

 How We Do It

-By combining sensors with low battery consumption, wireless communication, and cloud based data storage, we provide a system where a farmer can use a smartphone to check a cooler, freezer, hoop house or green house while in the field, at the farmers market, from the house, or on vacation.
+By combining sensors with low battery consumption, wireless communication, and cloud based data storage, a farmer can use a smartphone to check a cooler, freezer, hoop house or green house while in the field, at the farmers market, from the house, or on vacation.

-Your farm's dashboard doesn't just wait for you to check in, it will email, text or call you if any of the sensors exceed critical thresholds that you set.
+Your farm's dashboard doesn't just wait for you to check in, it will email, text or call you if any of the sensors exceed critical thresholds.
 You have full control over how the thresholds are set, when they are active, and how the dashboard communicates with you.
-If the heater in the greenhouse goes out on a cold February night, your farm dashboard will text you.
 It's like having an employee watching over things when you can't.

 Wireless Sensors Monitoring Farm